kendarorg/PhpNuget/README.md

 	* Web.Config
 	* .htaccess
 * Verify to have write permissions on the "db" directory.
-* Open the setup page at http://myhost/mynuget/setup.php and follow the wizard
+* Open the setup page at http://myhost/mynuget/setup.php and follow the wizard.
+	* If you will use the MySQL version select the appropriate checkbox and fill the relative data
 * If under IIS set the path of 'php-cgi.exe' (leave blank if your hosting already configured PHP)
 * Change the password, email and login of the administration without worries.
 * Rename the setup.php to setup.bak